“Most incredibly satisfying personal achievement ever”

 1. This is not your average fun run

 Total Warrior cranks it up several notches so you need to be prepared for the ultimate test of stamina, strength and determination.
-With 30 punishing obstacles in each of its three locations.
+With 25+ punishing obstacles in each location.
 Total Warrior prides itself on offering greater variety and more obstacles-per-kilometre (or pain-for-your-pound) than any other race out there.
 So, if you want to avoid falling at the first giant hurdle, don’t forget the upper body training.
 And do bring a change of clothes to wear with your free finisher’s T-shirt at the after-party because your going to get a bit muddy.
 A big bit muddy.

 2. There are lots of different ways to “win”

 In many ways, the beauty of Total Warrior is that the precise nature of the challenge can differ from person to person.
 Timing chips are provided, so participants can set themselves a personal target or aim to do it faster than a friend or rival.
-For some, the challenge will be to complete all six of the Total Warrior event days in one calendar year.
+For some, the challenge will be to complete every Total Warrior event in a calendar year calendar year.
 For others, it is to take home the coveted Best Fancy Dress prize.
 Some people sign up to lose weight; others sign up to raise money for a cause close to their hearts.
 But for most participants, “winning” simply means crossing the finish line and enjoying a well-earned free beer.
 Whatever your personal goal, you’ll find the support and camaraderie of your fellow Warriors provides the motivation you need to achieve it.

 3. It’s Not Just for Men

 Far from it, in fact.
-The profile of Total Warrior participants has changed considerably over the last five years and in 2015 more than 45% of entrants were female.
+The profile of Total Warrior participants has changed considerably since the event began in 2011 and now around 45% of entrants are female.
 Participants come from all over the world to experience a Total Warrior event, with Warriors sharing their battle stories over a beer at the post-race party long after the final person has crossed the finishing line.
 So stick around, enjoy the festival atmosphere in the event village and savour the moment.
+You’ve earned it!

 4. Bring Your Mates